What is Insert Molding?

 Insert molding is the process of encapsulating a non-plastic insert or component into molten resin, with the purpose of producing a single unit or part.
 Oftentimes, the molding insert is a simple item such as a rod, a thread, or a knife blade, but it can also be a complex part such as a motor or a battery.
 There are many situations that call for reinforcing the mechanical properties of plastic parts through such manufacturing methods.

-The main use of insert molding is to create a strong and reliable molded part with a very low investment of money and time.
+The main use of plastic insert molding is to create a strong and reliable molded part with a very low investment of money and time.
 This process helps to reduce assembly and labor costs.
 Also, it allows manufacturers to benefit from increased design flexibility without having to compromise on the structural integrity of the part.
-The reduced labor cost and the excellent quality control make insert molding one of the best and least expensive methods to manufacture lightweight and compact parts that are reliable, durable, and fully functional.
+The reduced labor cost and the excellent quality control makes the insert molding process one of the best and least expensive methods to manufacture lightweight and compact parts that are reliable, durable, and fully functional.

 The plastic insert molding process calls for very high accuracy to ensure that the resulting plastic parts are properly formed.
 Even a slight misalignment can completely ruin the outcome, hence the need for very tight quality control procedures.
 In fact, the injection molding process is closely tied into the interface between the machine and mold tooling.
 There are high-precision machines that can meet even the most demanding requirements in terms of precision and reliability that only insert molding can manage.